Bike Shopping 101 … It’s time to pick out your bike!

 So you’ve decided to give cycling a spin!
 Congratulations!
 Now, choosing the right bike for comfort can seem intimidating.

-To celebrate National Bicycle Month, Sports Medicine Surgeon, Dr. Andrew Bries, ORA Orthopedics, and Rock Valley Physical Therapist, Anna Perry, welcome you to “Bike School,” a four-part series designed to inspire everyone to take up cycling.
+Sports Medicine Surgeon, Dr. Andrew Bries, ORA Orthopedics, and Rock Valley Physical Therapist, Anna Perry, welcome you to “Bike School,” a four-part series designed to inspire everyone to take up cycling.

 - Part 1: Cycling for Life: Cardio, Strength, and Community